 A factual search reveals a clean fact check record with only a Half True and Mixed claim on their record.

-Overall, we rate the Washington Examiner Right Biased based on editorial position that almost exclusively favor the right and High for factual reporting due to proper sourcing and a relatively clean fact check record.
+Overall, we rate the Washington Examiner Right Biased based on editorial positions that almost exclusively favor the right and High for factual reporting due to proper sourcing and a relatively clean fact check record.
 (7/18/2016) Updated (D. Van Zandt 9/28/2018)